Identification:

 survival.)

-2002 and earlier
+and earlier

-Edible Crabs, Cancer
+Crabs, Cancer pagurus

-pagurus will attack and kill Shore Crabs in aquaria
+will attack and kill Shore Crabs in aquaria

 and they will occur together in the wild.

-Lobsters, Homarus
+Lobsters,

 gammarus, will quickly kill and eat Shore Crabs in captivity.
 They